 My Top Tip: Make Friends with Your Freezer

-Most fruit and vegetables can be stored in the freezers.
+Most fruit and vegetables can be stored in the freezer.
 This is great if you have a glut of summer veggies in your garden, or have some shop bought items that you are unlikely to use.
-Many can be bought frozen – this can be cheaper than buying fresh, and they may contain more nutrients than their ‘fresh’ counterparts.
+Many can also be bought frozen – this can be cheaper than buying fresh, and they may contain more nutrients than their ‘fresh’ counterparts.

 Even meat and fish can be frozen from fresh, or bought frozen.
 But take care with fish.
 It may be sold as ‘fresh’ when it is more than a week old, or it may have even been frozen and thawed.
 If this has been done you may not be able to freeze it once you get home.
 It is always worth checking the small print!